analogdevicesinc/lnxdsp-repo-manifest/README.md

 Linux version 4.16.0 (oe-user@oe-host) (gcc version 8.2.0 (GCC)) #1 Tue May 7 17:57:54 UTC 2019
 ```

 # VII.
-Testing
+Licensing
 -----------------
-Go to tests folder above saving some test results for sc589.
+Please see the file LICENSE.md for more details regarding the licensing for this repository.